rkulla/unitaskr/README.md

 Now just go to http://localhost:3000 in your browser.

+Make sure to disable pop-up blocking, or add http://localhost:3000/ to your pop-up blocker's exceptions list.

 You only need to `npm install` once.
 In future uses just run `npm start`.
+You can also close the `npm start` command in you terminal with Ctrl-C and Unitaskr will continue to run because it will have been fully loaded onto the browser!

 For Developers
 ==============